 “There is a very fine line between loving life and being greedy for it.”

 By craving only the ultimate, we put ourselves at odds with all of Creation.
 We succumb to radical self-denial when we deny the whole in an attempt to claim wholeness.
-This never has, nor can it ever work.
+This has never, nor can it ever work.
 Trying to claim anything only for yourself is inherently naive to the interconnectivity of all things.
-Placing such a denial-strain on the systems we are designed to be harmonious parts of will result in an immune response from those systems to try and put us in check.
+Placing such a denial-strain on the systems, we are designed to be harmonious parts of will result in an immune response from those systems to try and put us in check.

 This immune response will start softly, outflanking our aims to try and help us realize our misguidedness and point us to how we can course correct.
 If we fight against it, we may overcome the odds and feel justified, even exalted in our accomplishments.
 Yet, such behavior is nothing other than a cancerous victory.
 No denial is ever truly healed via further denial.
-Defeating reality, for a time, will only ever ultimately lead to self-defeat.
+Defeating such reality, for a time, is inherently self-defeating.

 Being possessed with the notion of possessing, we draw delusional lines between “mine” and “yours.”
 While it is true that sometimes practicality comes down to whether it is “my” stomach or “your” stomach that needs the food, when it comes to such a point of lack, it indicates we have gone way off course long before.
 For there to not be enough for all indicates that some have taken more than their share.

-Hoarding need not be hoarding actual objects like food, water, and land (though that is pervasive at present).
+Hoarding need not only be the hoarding of actual objects like food, water, and land.
 Hoarding takes on an even more nefarious form when it is the hoarding of time and will.
 A mentality that requires one to fend for themselves yields a culture that seeks to distract and distrust to try and get ahead.
 Such cultures, in turn, foster the mentality of self-interest that brings it about.
 Such pressure builds endlessly upon its own denial.
 The only way out of such a mechanical conundrum is one intentionally abundant step at a time.

 Suggested Divination Meanings